 Taking this analogy further: Melville’s endurance in the face of the disaster, and the dozens of patrons who donated money to cover the losses from the incident, exemplify the stubborn mindset of nonprofit theaters vulnerable as the delta rampages across the country.

 And so the questions arise: how long can these companies stay afloat financially?
-With funding for the pandemic drying up, 99-seat theaters are scrambling to stay on track with reopens that were slated for better days.
+With funding for the pandemic drying up, 99-seat theaters are scrambling to stay on how to file bankruptcy track with reopens that were slated for better days.

 Rising infections in LA have forced Independent Shakespeare Co. to work in tandem with the city to cap the park’s audience at 250.

 Normally, the company would run two festivals over 10 or 11 weeks, often attracting over 1,000 people a night and earning around $ 150,000 in donations.
 In the Delta Summer, ISC is hosting a show for five weeks, and Melville estimates the effort will generate around $ 40,000 to $ 45,000 in donations.

 Melville says if the company can stage a few more productions by the end of the year, including its annual “Christmas Carol”, that should be fine.
 Otherwise, things could get tough.

 âThe PPP loans from last year and this year were crucial, and without them we couldn’t have continued – so it’s a bit worrying because they won’t be there next year,â said Melville. .